fndou05/Airline-User-Sentiment-Analysis/README.md

   - Cloud Deployment: I would consider deploying the machine learning model to a cloud service, such as AWS or Saturn Cloud.
 This will enable me to conduct more extensive hyperparameter tuning and make the model accessible for real-world predictions.
   <br>
-  - Polish Model Pipelines: Streamlining the model training and testing processes by refining the ModelValidator class and pipelines would be essential.
-Creating efficient and versatile pipelines can help save time and maintain consistency in the modeling workflow.
+  - Establish a Comprehensive Model Training Pipeline: Creating a well-defined model training pipeline is crucial for managing the end-to-end machine learning process efficiently.
+This pipeline should encompass various stages, from data preprocessing to model evaluation.
+Here's a breakdown of key components:
   <br>
   - Due to time constraints, I was only able to fully hyperparameter tune 4 models, which were the highest performing baseline models.
 However I left the code for all the other models.
   <br>
   - Neural networks are known for their performance.
 Through using Tensorflow and Keras we could optimize a model that would allow us to be able to predict with a higher precision and accuracy.
   <br>
   - We could expand our model by also predicting what caused the negative review as well.
 We can predict if a review is negative or not, however to predicit if a review is negative and why would significantly contribute to JetBlue as a whole

 ## For More Information

-Please review the full analysis in [my Jupyter Notebook](./code/Salary-Classifcation-Models.ipynb) or my [presentation](./Salary_Prediction.pdf).
+Please review the full analysis in [my Jupyter Notebook](./code/Airline Sentiment Analysis.ipynb) or my [presentation](./Airline Sentiment Analysis (NLP).pdf).

 For any additional questions, please contact me: